 When will it be available?

-The drafts will be available through your local ISO member once it reaches the public enquiry (DIS) stage and Final Draft (FDIS) stage later this year, before the standard is published in October 2016.
+The drafts will be available through your local ISO member once it reaches the public enquiry (DIS) stage and Final Draft (FDIS) stage, before the standard is published in December 2017.
 Learn more about the stages of standards development.